 I had seen a lot of empty, hollow posts which didn’t have any substance and I really didn’t want Octopus to be one of those companies, which is what I told Greg.
 I really felt that if we were going to make a public statement, we needed to show some intent and commit to something substantive.
 Something positive did come from it, as we made a public statement pledging £100,000 to combating systemic racism in energy.

-A quick snap of the lovely Diversity Recruitment Team
+A quick snap of the lovely Diversity Recruitment Team in a Zoom meeting